Gleaning: Modern times

-The Shulchan Aruch argues that Jewish farmers are no longer obliged to obey the biblical rule.
-Nevertheless, in modern Israel, rabbis of Orthodox Judaism insist that Jews allow gleanings to be consumed by the poor and by strangers during Sabbatical years.

-In the modern world, gleaning is practised by humanitarian groups which distribute the gleaned food to the poor and hungry; in a modern context, this can include the collection of food from supermarkets at the end of the day that would otherwise be thrown away.
-There are a number of organizations that practice gleaning to resolve issues of societal hunger; the Society of St. Andrew, for example, is dedicated to the role.

 Gleaning events occur wherever food is in excess.
 In addition to supermarkets, gleaning can also occur at farms in the field.
 Volunteers, called gleaners, visit a farm where the farmer donates what is left in their fields to collect and donate to a food bank.
 In New York State in 2010, this form of gleaning alone rescued 3.6 million pounds of fruits and vegetables.

-When people glean and distribute food, they may be bringing themselves legal risk; in the Soviet Union, the Law of Spikelets (sometimes translated "law on gleaning") criminalised gleaning, under penalty of death, or 10 years of forced labour in exceptional circumstances.
+When people glean and distribute food, they do so at their peril; in the Soviet Union, the Law of Spikelets (sometimes translated "law on gleaning") criminalised gleaning, under penalty of death, or 10 years of forced labour in exceptional circumstances.
 In the U.S., the Bill Emerson Good Samaritan Act of 1996 limited the liability of donors to instances of gross negligence or intentional misconduct, alleviating gleaning from much of the risk that was allegedly hampering the delivery of surplus food from restaurants and dining facilities to emergency food centers.
 The law preempts state Good Samaritan Acts, that provide less protection.

+The Shulchan Aruch argues that Jewish farmers are no longer obliged to obey the biblical rule.
+Nevertheless, in modern Israel, rabbis of Orthodox Judaism insist that Jews allow gleanings to be consumed by the poor and by strangers during Sabbatical years.
 On the island of Bali, traditional law allows fruit from a tree to be picked by the passerby from the ground—even if the tree is on privately owned land.

+Currently, gleaning is often practiced by humanitarian and social groups which distribute the gleaned food to the poor and hungry; in a modern context, this can include the collection of food from supermarkets at the end of the day that would otherwise be thrown away.
+There are a number of organizations that practice gleaning to resolve issues of societal hunger; the Society of St. Andrew and the Boston Area Gleaners, for example.

-In the United States there are also laws that support and sanction Gleaning.
-These laws allow corporations to receive grants for the use of gleaning, mandates the Agriculture sector to financially sustain gleaning nationally, and sanctions the distribution of the vegetables harvested from Gleaning.
-These and many more laws on the State and Federal Level as it relates to Gleaning Level can be found here.
+In the United States there are also laws that support and sanction gleaning and the National Gleaning Project, created by the Center for Agriculture and Food Systems at Vermont Law and Graduate School connected modern gleaning and food recovery organizations across the United States while providing related policy and law resources, and examples of handbooks, waivers, and other documents organizations may utilize.
+These laws allow corporations to receive grants for the use of gleaning, mandates the agriculture sector to financially sustain gleaning nationally, and sanctions the distribution of the vegetables harvested from gleaning.
 In 2020, there were 143 gleaning organizations in the United States and Canada combined, harvesting anywhere from 163,000-5.2 million pounds of food gleaned in the year.